BernardGreenberg/NXSYS/DocSource/RelayLanguage.md

 Labels are used to define common subexpressions that would implemented in real relays by shared wires. `(LABEL name expr1 expr2 ....)` defines the AND (series wiring) of all the *expr*'s in it as *name*, and allows that name to be used as a synonym in subsequent relay definitions.

-(2022: `LABEL`s were a weak attempt to "share wiring" between relays, both to reduce error-prone code duplication and strive towards what I call "topomorphic circuits", that is, circuitry whose topology mirrors that of the track layout.
-This is an ingenious technique used ubiquitously by the real circuitry, brought forward from ancient lever-frame interlockings, where it minimized contacts and wires.
-At its most potent, bidirectional current flow mirrors the bidirectional movement of trains.
+(2022: `LABEL`s were a weak attempt to “share wiring” between relays, both to reduce error-prone code duplication and strive towards what I call “topomorphic circuits”, that is, circuitry whose topology mirrors that of the track layout.
+This is an ingenious and venerable technique used ubiquitously by the real circuitry.
+See the logic document for a good example.
 Neither the NXSYS Lisp language nor the current simulator (let alone the relay graphics system!) is adequate to represent such circuits.)

 **Macros** are used to define standardized identical relay definitions, identical in shape but not in relay numbers.
 For example.